Tmozovka/betriebsysteme/README.md

  3. Give as arguments: name of the folder with simplest filesystem, name of folder with test-files, names of test-files.
 Run tests with issue about test runs: *./a.out 1 ../mount-dir ../input_for_tests text1.txt text2.txt*
  4. 3.
 Run tests without issue about test runs: *./a.out 0 ../mount-dir ../input_for_tests text1.txt text2.txt*

-Unitests could be run after installation of the eclipse enviroment.